You are reading

 To open up the space, Ferren had a partial wall removed and opted for below-counter-only cabinets from Ikea upgraded with painted wood fronts by Naked Doors: “saved us a lot rather than getting fully bespoke cabinets.”
 With the boiler and washer gone, there was room to add a dishwasher and microwave, gain back some wall space, and “not have to look at a boiler.”

-Above: Ferren used Ikea’s Deje countertop and Haven sink.
+Above: Ferren used Ikea’s now-discontinued Deje laminate countertops and Havsen sink.
 She sourced the matte white pull-out faucet from Tap Warehouse.
-Working from home and grateful to have their new kitchen, she and Tom have been adding the finishing touches.
+Working from home and grateful to have their new kitchen, she and Tom then added the finishing touches.
 Their Brass Dish Drainer and rainbow-shaped silicone Dish Tray are by OYOY of Denmark.

-ferren initially moved to london from denver to get her masters degree. she& 19
+ferren initially moved to london from denver to get her master&#8\2\17;s de 19

-Above: Ferren initially moved to London from Denver to get her masters degree.
-She’s now a doctoral researcher at SOAS (School of Oriental and African Studies) at the University of London specializing in modern Chinese art and “the crossover between pop culture and art.”
+Above: Ferren initially moved to London from Denver to get her master’s degree.
+At the time of her kitchen renovation, she was a doctoral researcher at SOAS (School of Oriental and African Studies) at the University of London specializing in modern Chinese art and “the crossover between pop culture and art.”
 Her research skills came in handy tracking down the tiles that she wanted for the back wall (read on).
 From start to finish, the kitchen construction took six weeks—with the family in residence: “not recommended,” says Ferren.

 the new brown and black speckled terrazzo floor from diespeker & co. replac 20